 All of our bare shell fit-out, reinstatement and restacking projects and subcontractors are protected by contractors' all-risks and employee compensation insurance policies taken out by us.
-Such insurance policy generally extends throughout the entire contract period, including a 12-month maintenance period following completion of the relevant project, which covers areas such as loss or damage to third party property and bodily injury.
-For the two years ended March 31, 2016 and 2017, our insurance cost amounted to approximately HK\$1.7 million and HK\$2.2 million, respectively.
+Such insurance policies generally extend throughout the entire contract period, including a 12-month maintenance period following the completion of the relevant project, which covers areas such as loss or damage to third party property and bodily injury.
+For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our insurance expenses amounted to approximately HK\$1.7 million, HK\$2.2 million and HK\$0.3 million, respectively.

-During the Track Record Period, we have not made any material claim on the insurance taken out by us.
-We believe that our insurance coverage is adequate for the operation of our business and in line with the industry norm, however, our insurance coverage may not sufficiently indemnify all the risks exposed us.
-For the associated risk, please see the section headed "Risk Factors - Our insurance policies may not be sufficient to cover liabilities arising from claims, work accident and litigation.
+During the Track Record Period, we have not made any material claims on the insurance taken out by us.
+We believe that our insurance coverage is adequate for the operation of our business and in line with the industry norm, however, our insurance coverage may not sufficiently indemnify all the risks we are exposed to.
+For the associated risks, please see the section headed "Risk Factors - Our insurance policies may not be sufficient to cover liabilities arising from claims, work accident and litigation.
 The insurance premium payable by our Group may be increased".